Pawprints Virtual Writing Club Tips

 Step 1.
 Create your group -- yourself and friends who would also like to tap into their creative genies.

 Step 3.
 In your first meeting, read the introductory section to get some ideas on structures that might work for you.
 Once you have determined how you want to proceed, turn to the section in the Table of Contents that relates to your thinking.
-Use the prompts (story starters) to jog your memory and write for a half hour during your meeting.
-Read aloud and critique, making sure you always reinforce the positive!
-More tips included in introductory materials if you decide to form a memoir writing support group (see Step 4 below).
+Use the prompts to jog your memory and write for a half hour during your meeting.
+Read aloud and critique, as above.

 Step 4.
-Join our InasPawprints.com Online Memoir Writing Club and receive benefits of being able to be published online, and getting ongoing ideas to help keep the groups' stories flowing, how to improve recall, how to support each other when a particular memory is difficult, and much more.
-Includes a monthly phone call meeting with Ina to discuss specific questions, get more ideas for members.
-Just $15.00 for three months' membership!
+Join our InasPawprints.com Memoir Writing Club and receive benefits of being able to be published online, and getting ongoing ideas to help keep the groups' stories flowing, how to improve recall, how to support each other when a particular memory is difficult, and much more.

 Step 5 and following.
 Learn how to make the most out of your sessions through our Pawprints Memoir Writing Club .. ongoing memory jogs, tips to keep members motivated, and much more.